|

 investigation to the rigors of the Thinking Process current reality tree when

-Indeed as knowledge of the way the business generates throughput or
+knowledge of the way the business generates throughput or output improves it

-first stages of an implementation people are going to raise the issue of “if
+stages of an implementation people are going to raise the issue of “if we

 the constraint will move to there.”